bring/developer-site/js/webcomponent/api-updates-subscribe/README.md

 # API updates subscription

 A web component made for subscribing to API updates on the developer-site.
-This can be reused whereever it's needed by adding the custom element `api-updates-subscribe` and the script reference.
+This can be reused wherever it's needed by adding the custom element `api-updates-subscribe` and the script reference.
 Additionally it can be treated as a modal by passing an optional attribute `modal="true"` on the custom element.